Lala Kent’s ‘Vanderpump Rules’ Season 6 Return Teased On Twitter? She’s Back To Work At SUR Restaurant

 Is Lala Kent returning to Vanderpump Rules for Season 6?
 With production on the upcoming season set to begin in the coming weeks, the reality star, singer, and actress has returned to SUR Restaurant.

-On Wednesday night, Lala Kent joined her co-stars, Scheana Marie and Ariana Madix, for a night out at the restaurant where Vanderpump Rules is filmed and right away, fans spoke of her possible return to the show.
+On Wednesday night, Lala Kent joined her co-stars, Scheana Marie and Ariana Madix, for a night out at the restaurant where Vanderpump Rules is filmed.
+And right away, fans spoke of her possible return to the show.

 “On my way to [SUR Restaurant]!
 See you soon [Scheana Marie and Lala Kent],” Madix wrote on her Twitter page on April 12.